 - Anti-Villain: Despite being a nasty piece of work, he's ultimately just doing his job in providing surveillance over Yuta, and knowing that he no longer has a place in the Yomei Alliance or the Saio Triad, provides Kiryu with the answers he seeks.

 - Bad Boss: Said to be feared even by his own men due to his violent attitude.
-They are willing to get back up and get punched by Kiryu than upset Koji.
+They are willing to get back up and continue getting punched by Kiryu rather than upset Koji.